Rod995/Battletech/CONTRIBUTING.md

 * Damage is calculated using MegamekLab's damage values, times `(40/.18)`.
  `x * (40/.18)`, with x being the damage value.
 * `On a standard mapsheet the hex size as originally printed is approximately 1.25 inches and depicts terrain 30 meters (roughly 100 feet) across.` And since each tile is 1.55 meters, each hex is 19 tiles.
+* Maybe infantry damage can be `x * 38.1428`, with x being the standard damage value.
+Make sure it isn't the armor piercing value, by the way.
 Example:
 > RAC/2 has a range of 18.
 >